 Using tools like a True Aim Marker can help with better distance control in windy conditions.
 Focus on keeping putts smooth and deliberate to avoid overcorrecting for wind speed changes.

-Keeping your stroke steady ensures more predictable outcomes despite unpredictable weather effects.
+Keeping your stroke steady produces more predictable outcomes despite unpredictable weather effects.

 Pre-Shot Preparations in Windy Weather

 Strong preparation makes windy golf manageable.
-Study the breeze closely, and plant your feet firmly like roots gripping the ground.
+Study the breeze closely and set your feet firmly for a stable, grounded base.

 Stabilize your stance for consistent balance